Thousands Of Clients Have Come To Us For The Results They Need

 In Illinois, child support payments are determined by a number of different factors based on income and various other expenses each parent contributes to their child’s well-being.
 Since the non-custodial parent is usually the one responsible for making child support payments to the custodial parent, uninsured health care expenses and a portion of a child’s college education may also be included, as part of the non-custodial parent’s child support stipulation.

-At Majer, Sheen & Piereth, P.C., our Yorkville child support attorneys represent both men and women in child support cases, in relation to family law issues, arising out of divorce or paternity matters.
-We have the necessary skills and knowledge to help our clients obtain an order for child support and to make any post decree modifications to a child support arrangement, if there are significant changes in either parent’s financial situation.
+At Majer, Sheen & Piereth, P.C., our child support attorneys represent both men and women in child support cases, in relation to child custody and family law issues, arising out of divorce or paternity matters.
+We have the necessary skills and knowledge to help our clients obtain an order for child support and to make any post-decree modifications to a child support arrangement, if there are significant changes in either parent’s financial situation.